sahays/sahays.github.io/_posts/2022-01-15-a-deep-dive-into-parsing-algorithms.md

 Parsing employs various algorithms and strategies to construct the tree representation efficiently and accurately.
 Parsing techniques fall into two primary categories: top-down parsing and bottom-up parsing.

-- **Top-Down Parsing:**
+### Top-Down Parsing

-  - Recursive Descent Parsing: It is a straightforward method where the parser recursively calls functions representing non-terminals in the grammar.
+- **Recursive Descent Parsing:** It is a straightforward method where the parser recursively calls functions representing non-terminals in the grammar.
 It's hand-coded but may require backtracking for some grammars.
-  - Predictive Parsing (LL Parsing): An extension of recursive descent that eliminates backtracking by using lookahead tokens to make parsing decisions.
+- **Predictive Parsing (LL Parsing):** An extension of recursive descent that eliminates backtracking by using lookahead tokens to make parsing decisions.
 LL parsers, where the first L stands for reading the input from left to right and the second L for producing a leftmost derivation, rely on a parsing table to decide which rule to apply.
 ANTLR generates LL(\*) parsers, where \* denotes an arbitrary number of lookahead tokens.

-- **Bottom-Up Parsing:**
+### Bottom-Up Parsing

-  - Shift-Reduce Parsing: This method builds the parse tree from the leaves up, starting with the input tokens and working towards the grammar's start symbol.
+- **Shift-Reduce Parsing:** This method builds the parse tree from the leaves up, starting with the input tokens and working towards the grammar's start symbol.
 Actions involve shifting (moving tokens onto a stack for further processing) and reducing (applying grammar rules to reduce sequences of tokens and non-terminals to higher-level non-terminals).
-  - LR Parsing: It is a more complex form of shift-reduce parsing capable of handling a broader range of grammars, including all deterministic context-free grammars.
+- **LR Parsing:** It is a more complex form of shift-reduce parsing capable of handling a broader range of grammars, including all deterministic context-free grammars.
 LR parsers read the input from left to right and construct a rightmost derivation in reverse.
 Variants like SLR, LALR, and Canonical LR differ in handling the lookahead tokens and constructing their parsing tables.

 The choice of parsing technique depends on the specific requirements of the language and compiler, including factors like the complexity of the grammar, the need to handle ambiguities and performance considerations.
 Parsing ensures that the source code adheres to the syntactic rules of the language but also lays the groundwork for all subsequent compilation phases, making it a pivotal component of the compiler architecture.